chainwayxyz/citrea-docs/developer-documentation/cook-l3.md

 #### Step 5: Initialize and start op-geth

-Navigate to the `op-geth` folder and initialize the genesis config:
+Navigate to the `op-geth` directory and initialize the genesis configuration:

 ```bash
 cd ../../op-geth